 Also in May, I joined Siân Jones, Judith Anderson and other colleagues from the University of Stirling and HES in a 2-day research exchange with NIKU, The Norwegian Institute for Cultural Heritage.
 These events form part of the University of Stirling’s 2019 Festival of Research.

-On Saturday 10th November, Liz attended this conference and hosted a discussion session on assessing social value.
+On Saturday 10th November, I attended Scotland’s Community Heritage Conference, Stirling, and hosted a half-hour discussion session on assessing social value.

 Also this month, I made a joint submission with Siân Jones to the Built Environment Forum Scotland (BEFS) Consultation on Prioritisation within Built Heritage.

 In early September, I joined other University of Stirling delegates in Hangzhou, China, for the the IV Biennial Association of Critical Heritage Studies Conference.
 Prior to attending, I contributed to a ‘provocation’, co-authored with Siân Jones, titled Multiple methods and diverse objects: challenges in the creation of a social value ‘toolkit’ for heritage management and conservation.
 The paper took as an immediate reference point my collaborative doctoral project and was delivered by Professor Jones as part of session 101: Toolkits Across Borders.
 I was able to join the panel for the subsequent discussion portion of the session to answer questions about the project.